TibuBert/Image-blur1/README.md

 ## Image Blur Problem

-Solution and Tests to the University of Central Florida Image #2 problem.
+Solution and Tests to the University of Central Florida Image #2 problem.# image-blur2